Kenya raps U.S. over 'unfriendly' travel warning after attack

 But the incident has also rallied foreign support for him as he faces charges of crimes against humanity at the International Criminal Court in The Hague.
 He denies charges of orchestrating violence after Kenya's disputed 2007 elections.

-The lack of information about the attackers' identities has produced speculation that radicalised diaspora Somalis from the United States and Europe may have been involved.
+The lack of information about the attackers' identities has produced speculation that radicalized diaspora Somalis from the United States and Europe may have been involved.

 Kenyan and Western officials have said they cannot confirm speculation that Briton Samantha Lewthwaite, widow of one of the 2005 London suicide bombers, had a role in the mall attack.
 Some survivors said they saw an armed white woman.